cyperBigmike/DNA_filtering/README.md

 **Usage -
-you need to provide the input file path and what filter level you want to use like this  :
+you need to provide the input & output file path in filters.py   :

-' python3.6 filter.py  input.fastq 1 '
+' python3.6 filter.py '

 **output -

-you will get the output files in the current directory like this :
+you will get the output files where you spececified.

-    reads_filter_without_primers_rev_com_1.fastq

-    reads_filter_with_primers_rev_com_ 1.fastq